-As shown in the above tables, a total of 2 housing rehabilitation projects were completed with CDBG funds in the last Program Year with others in process or in the queue.
-Both homeowners were extremely low-income and were in need of necessary Housing Quality Standards property improvements.
-This was the fifth full year for the housing rehab program in the last 9 years.
+As shown in the above tables, a total of 6 housing rehabilitation projects were completed with CDBG funds in the last Program Year with others in process or in the queue.
+One homeowner were extremely low-income, while the remaining five fell at the 80% mark.
+All were in need of necessary Housing Quality Standards property improvements.
+This was the sixth full year for the housing rehab program in the last 10 years.
 The County has hired additional staff to assist with these projects and continues to gain capacity in moving these funds and projects forward.
 A waiting list is maintained for the program while projects are completed as the County is only able to assist one or two homeowners at a time.

 1 GAP loan (First Time Homebuyer) was completed in this reporting period using HOME funds.
 The one homeowner that received assistance was in the moderate-income category.
 The client was required to take a HUD approved Homebuyer Course and provide a certification of completion.
 The GAP program is offered County-wide and will continue to be operated in the coming program year.
-As mentioned above, due to an extremely "tight" housing market and rising interest rates the program was not as utilized as years past.
+As mentioned above, due to an extremely "hot" housing market and rising interest rates the program was not as utilized as years past.

-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

+Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through: